xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 This enables PPL designer to focus on the core of inference, and also ensures Bayesian Practitioners don't need to relearn the entire workflow if they decide to switch PPLs.

-### The benefit of Xarrayu
+### The benefit of Xarray

-Xarray in turnsimplifies the life of the ArviZ devs because we don't need to focus too much on the data store object, and instead can focus on the statistical computation.
+Xarray in turn simplifies the life of the ArviZ devs because we don't need to focus too much on the data store object, and instead can focus on the statistical computation.

 **Editing note** Should I mention ein stats?